SylvainGa/Tesla-Link/README.md

   - The 'waves' on the lower right blade means defrost was manually activated
 - Removed the request to press a key to launch the app on non touch, non Glance devices.
 One less step before interacting with the car!

 Regarding Glance, keep in mind that when the watch boot, it will take some time for the Glance code to authenticate to the car (cannot do multiple calls per iteration of the Glance code) and retrieve its first set of data.
 One way to circumvent this is to launch the app, which will update the data right away.
-Going back to the Glance mode will reactive its 5 minutes view refresh (limitation imposed by Garmin) but with the most recent data.
+Going back to the Glance mode will reactivate its 5 minutes view refresh (limitation imposed by Garmin) but with the most recent data.

 V7.4.2 Fixed the repeated prompt to login and new way of detecting if heating or cooling